 Jordan’s Desert Landscape

-As we reached the Discovery Bedu Camp we were greeted by Mohannad, the camp manager.
-He then brought us over to the beautifully set up camp site where we could enjoy the sunset, some mezze and a nice glass of wine.
+As we reached the Discovery Bedu Camp we were greeted by Mohammad, the camp manager.
+He then brought us over to the beautifully set up campsite where we could enjoy the sunset, some mezze and a nice glass of wine.

 Every amazing trip comes to an end and we left Jordan wanting more!
 This will not be our last visit and we look forward to experiencing all this great country has to offer very soon.